 Inventions are any new and useful processes, machines, devices, manufacture, composition of matter, or improvements to them.
 Most of us think of inventions as those ideas that are or may be patentable

 For all inventions made with sponsored research funds or funds administered through UO and for all inventions that are work related, inventors assign their ownership of the invention to UO.
 It is important to remember that assignment of ownership does not change inventorship.
 U.S. Patent law vests inventorship with the actual inventor(s) who are the initial owners of any prospective patent rights as well, absent an obligation to assign ownership to an employer or other entity.

-In order to meet UO’s public university responsibilities, UO employees are required to disclose any inventions they may make to Innovation Partnership Services (IPS).
+In order to meet UO’s public university responsibilities, UO employees are required to disclose any inventions they may make to Industry, Innovation, and Translation (IIT).
 This is an important element of the transparency expected by the public from its institutions of higher education.

 UO sometimes waives ownership of these inventions back to the funding agency or the inventor, depending on whether patenting makes sense for UO and the acceleration of adoption of the inventive work.
 For inventions where no funds or UO resources were used and which are not work related, UO can affirm that it will not assert ownership.
 This comes up most often in relation to outside consulting work.